Skip to content

 Wrapping as a DirectPosterior

 You can also wrap the DensityEstimator as a DirectPosterior.
-The DirectPosterior is also returned by inference.build_posterior and you have already learned how to use it in the introduction tutorial and the amortization tutotrial.
+The DirectPosterior is also returned by inference.build_posterior and you have already learned how to use it in the introduction tutorial.
 It adds the following functionality over the raw DensityEstimator:

 • automatically reject samples outside of the prior bounds